 of new situations, people and other dogs and/or possibly aggressive toward them.

-necessary and very worthwhile process to ensure he develops into a happy and secure adult dog.
+necessary, but one of the best things you can do for your pet to ensure he develops into a happy and secure adult dog.

 There are several ways to make sure your dog gets well-socialized, but the main thing to remember is to start early.